cantinilab/HuMMuS/README.md

 ```
 *If you encounter some troubles with Monocle3 installation, on Ubuntu you can try to run: `sudo apt-get install libgdal-dev libgeos-dev libproj-dev`.
 You can also go on [their github page](https://github.com/cole-trapnell-lab/monocle3/issues) for more help.
 Having a previous version of Monocle (1 or 2) still in your R session can cause some issues.
 If you encounter some even after restarting your R session, try to `remove.packages("monocle")` before reinstalling both Monocle**3** and Cicero*

+Alternatively, we recently developed [`Circe`](https://github.com/cantinilab/Circe/tree/main), a Python package that emulates Cicero (and calculates the peak-peak network much faster) and adds some functionality.
+`Circe` is still under development, so use it at your own risk!

 ## Data accessibility

 To reproduce HuMMuS results presented in the manuscript, preprocessed data [are accessible here](https://figshare.com/projects/Molecular_mechanisms_reconstruction_from_single-cell_multi-omics_data_with_HuMMuS/168899)
 <br> For quick tests, the Chen dataset preprocessed is accessible directly through the package as a Seurat object: `load(chen_dataset)`, along with a subset version `load(chen_dataset_subset)`.

+## Known Issues and recommendations to all Users
+- For the RNA modality, we recommend using the HUGO gene names or the common gene names (such as the ones outputted by CellRanger).
+This is especially useful when using other tools, such as `Omnipath`, to compute the TF network, for example.
+- Currently, HuMMus supports only the double `-` separator for recognising genomic coordinates, e.g. `chr1-13354210-27462910`.
+We recommend always using this format for genomic coordinates.
+- We recommend installing the `hummuspy` Python package in a clean conda or virtual environment.
+- We use the [`dask`]() library for parallelization of some tasks in the Python side of HuMMus.
+In case you encounter some issues whith parallelization try the following:
+    - if you are running HuMMus through an HPC schedule manager(like SLURM), try assigning a specific amount of RAM to each core (for example, 10GB per core) rather than global pool of memory, while reducing the total number of cores
+    - try reducing the size of the networks, i.e. by filtering all edges under a certain score or by retaining only the top edges.

 ## Cite us
 Trimbour R., Deutschmann I. M., Cantini L. Molecular mechanisms reconstruction from single-cell multi-omics data with HuMMuS.
 Bioinformatics (2024), btae143. doi: https://doi.org/10.1093/bioinformatics/btae143